-The Foreign Adoption Clinic and Educational Services (FACES) Clinic at Cardinal Glennon Children’s Medical Center is a comprehensive clinic that addresses the medical, physical, emotional and psychosocial needs of internationally adopted children and their families.
+Foreign Adoption Clinic and Educational Services, or FACES, is a comprehensive program that addresses the medical, physical, emotional and psychosocial needs of internationally adopted children and their families.

 The number of foreign adoptions has risen dramatically over the past two decades, with more than 20,000 children adopted from outside the United States annually since 2002.

 All children deserve a loving, nurturing family to help them mature into adulthood.
 However, internationally adopted children come with many special health concerns and risks.
 These risks and concerns must be carefully considered prior to adoption to optimize an appropriate placement for both the well-being of the child and the family.
 These special medical needs must also be addressed after placement to help ensure the success of the family.